 You are required to include reading, writing, spelling, grammar, history, mathematics, and civics in your homeschool curriculum, and to teach in the English language.

-You can find Kentucky’s specific recordkeeping requirements, they are listed above.
-In addition to those requirements, HSLDA recommends that you keep detailed records of your homeschool program.
+You can find Kentucky’s specific recordkeeping requirements, if any, above.
+Regardless of what state you live in, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.